DataKit API¶

 precision

-- Although the current protocol supports both binary format and any format types, Kodo has not yet supported the upload of these two types of data.
+- Although the protocol currently supports binary format and any format, the central system does not yet support writing these two types of data.
+Specially noted here.

 Body Description¶

-The HTTP body supports line protocol as well as two forms of JSON.
+The HTTP body supports the line protocol and two JSON forms.

 Line Protocol Body¶

-A single line protocol format is as follows:
+The form of a single line protocol is as follows:

 measurement

-is the name of the measurement set, which represents a collection of metrics, such as thedisk
+is the name of the metric set, which represents the collective name of a set of metrics.
+For example, under the metric set namedisk

-is considered a string.
+is regarded as a string.
 In the line protocol,<tag-list>

 .
 In the line protocol,<field-list>